SAME-DAY APPOINTMENTS AVAILABLE

 A dental crown is a restoration that is placed over a tooth.
 It fully covers the portion of your tooth that sits above the gum line.
 A crown is used when a tooth is cracked, broken, or has a large filling.

 A crown is a restoration that completely covers a tooth, restoring it to its original shape and size.
 Crowns are most often used for teeth that are broken or fractured, to cover and support a tooth with a large filling, to hold a dental bridge in place, or to cover an implant.
-Most crowns last between five and fifteen years.
+If you are looking for dental crowns in San Jose, know that most crowns last between five and fifteen years.

 When the crown is placed, it is cemented into place.
 This means that, unlike fillings, you will be able to feel the crown in your mouth when you bite down.
 Your tooth will also require special maintenance over time to ensure it stays healthy.
 This includes regular brushing and flossing, as well as visits to your dentist in San Jose for cleanings and exams.